 The High Cost of Crime for Community Associations

 According to the United States Department of Justice, a property crime is committed every three seconds, a burglary takes place every twelve seconds, a motor vehicle is stolen every twenty seconds and a murder occurs every twenty-three minutes.
 Unfortunately, these statistics affect every segment of our society, including community associations.
-Increased crimes committed in community associations have lead to a drastic increase of lawsuits filed by plaintiffs claiming inadequate security.
-Typically, the plaintiff files the lawsuit against the community association, management company and individual board members.
+Increased crimes committed in community associations have led to a drastic increase in lawsuits filed by plaintiffs claiming inadequate security.
+Typically, the plaintiff files the lawsuit against the community association, management company, and individual board members.

 Establishing Negligence: Duty and the Standard of Care